Submit jobs from R Tools for Visual Studio

 RevoScaleR functions from your local client to your HDInsight cluster.
 Use

-RxSpark to create the compute context, specifying your username, the Hadoop cluster's edge node, SSH switches, and so forth.
+RxSpark to create the compute context, specifying your username, the Apache Hadoop cluster's edge node, SSH switches, and so forth.

 Paste the following code into the R Interactive window in Visual Studio, altering the values of the setup variables to match your environment.